-Colorado offers thousands of miles of hiking trails: long, short, easy, tough, scenic, isolated, adventurous and dog-friendly.
+Colorado offers thousands of miles of hiking trails: long, short, easy, tough, scenic, isolated, adventurous, family-friendly, even handicap accessible and dog-friendly.
 Some are perfect for viewing the changing of the aspen trees in the fall, whereas others come to life every spring with colorful wildflowers.
+Or for a serene mountain escape, some trails are suitable for exploring in winter, while sporting snowshoes.

 Truly, pick a trail and go.
 Colorado won't disappoint.
 There are no bad trails.